September 10th, 2024

 Each submitted paper will be reviewed by at least three PC members.
 All submissions must be original, unpublished, and not submitted for publication elsewhere.

-The proceedings of the previous editions were published in the Formal Methods Teaching series of Springer’s Lecture Notes in Computer Science, https://link.springer.com/conference/tfm.
+The proceedings will be published in the Formal Methods Teaching series of Springer’s Lecture Notes in Computer Science, https://link.springer.com/conference/tfm.
 We are exploring an open-access publication and expect to make an announcement shortly.

 https://easychair.org/conferences/?conf=fmtea2024

 All accepted papers must be presented at the workshop.
+Their authors must be prepared to sign a copyright transfer statement.
 At least one author of each accepted paper must register to the conference by an early date, to be indicated by the FM 2024 organizers, and present the paper.

 Contact